 '''

 Coq < assumption.

-Proof completed.
+No more subgoals.

 '''

 The proof is now finished.
 We may either discard it, by using the command Abort which returns to the standard CoQ toplevel loop without further ado, or else save it as a lemma in the current context, under name say trivial_lemma: